Application of these Terms and Conditions

 7.7 However, nothing in this Clause will limit or exclude the liability of the Company (or of any other company within the Group) for fraud or fraudulent misrepresentation or for death or personal injury caused by the negligence of the Company or such other company.

-8. Obligation of the Client to Indemnify the Company against Claims, Liabilities etc.
+8. Client's Obligation to Indemnify the Company

 8.2 The Client shall save, indemnify, defend and hold harmless the Company and its Group from and against all claims, loss, damage, costs (including legal costs), expenses and liabilities, (including without limitation liability to third parties) of any kind whatsoever arising out of or in connection with: